-Purpose-built and impeccably kept, Paradis Plage strives and succeeds in delivering all things to all people.
+Purpose-built, with proven eco-credentials, Paradis Plage strives and succeeds in delivering all things to all people.
 If you're here for romance, there's fine dining and couples' massages, and those superb sunsets.
 If you're travelling en famille you get a complimentary kids club, family suites, a playground and kids menus.
 For fitness fanatics, there are thrice-daily yoga classes and a well-equipped gym.
 For those keen to fly and flop, how about a sumptuous spa ritual then a snooze poolside before tucking into a delicious lunch?
 Groups of friends often end their surfing day stargazing round the firepit with cocktails.
 Suites are spacious, comfortable and well-kept; there are also a few bungalows and villas closer to the water.
 Whatever your reason for staying, you're guaranteed a good time, as we can testify.

 - Charming helpful staff

-- Under an hour from Agadir airport, and 2 hours from Essaouira, so access is straightforward.
+- Under an hour from Agadir airport, and two hours from Essaouira, so access is straightforward.
 If you're planning to explore you'll need a car, but otherwise you can easily travel by taxi transfer (book travel and excursions at reception)

 - We found the heated pools a bit chilly when we stayed in February, we are assured they are now heated to 24ºC

-- A bit larger than the usual i-escape hotel but we found this suite retreat to be pretty special
+- A bit larger than the usual i-escape hotel

 - The camel and horse rides on the beach are politely proffered by locals once you step outside the resort confines